ajflowers/backEnd/README.md

 }```

 - `PUT /api/farms`
-    - Updates farm info; farm ID will be provided by farmer token. takes `farm_name` and/or `farm_address` key/value pairs in JSON object.
+    - Updates farm info for the logged-in farmer; farm ID will be provided by farmer token. takes `farm_name` and/or `farm_address` key/value pairs in JSON object.
+    - _Note: there is no POST request to create a new farm.
+The farm name/address are stored_

 - `POST /api/inventory`
     - adds new inventory item, example: `{ item: "apples", quantity: 100 }` - returns new inventory item with unique id (inventory id numbers are unique to each entry and are not repeated between farmers)